Islamic Centre of England: Controversy

 In 22 November 2022 the Charity Commission opened a statutory inquiry into the Islamic Centre of England Limited over serious governance concerns.
 The inquiry will examine amongst others the governance and administration of the charity by the trustees, including the identification and management of conflicts of interest and/or loyalty.

-Mahsa Amini Protests in London
+On Wednesday, 24 May 2023, the centre was closed, pending further investigation by the Charity Commission.
+It has long been accused of being a mouthpiece of the Iranian government.
+Various public investigations allegedly found evidence that the centre had been used as a base to harass dissidents and critics in the United Kingdom.

-On the 25th of September 2022, people in London joined to demonstrate the opposition to the Islamic regime for the killing of Mahsa Amini.
-Based on reports, some protesters clashed with security authorities outside the centre.
+In July 2023, the centre was reopened, following its compliance with several insurance requirements while the Charity Commission's inquiry continued.

 Building

 The centre is housed in the former Maida Vale Picture House, a 1,001-seat cinema designed by Edward A. Stone (one of his earliest works) which opened as the Picture Palace on 27 January 1913.
 The building has two copper-topped towers and a central dome; the auditorium, with oak walls decorated with gilded plaster, originally had a small circle with curtained boxes, and an entrance vestibule with a marble floor and an open fire, with a tearoom above it.
 Provincial Cinematograph Theatres acquired it in 1920 and renamed it the Picture House in 1923.
 It was in turn acquired in 1927 by Associated Provincial Picture Houses, who reopened it that September with a new organ, and in 1929 by Gaumont British Theatres, who closed it in November 1940 because of the Second World War.
 In 1949, after alterations, it was reopened by Mecca Dancing as the Carlton Rooms, a ballroom which was the location of BBC dancing broadcasts.
 It was converted again into a bingo club in 1961 and became a Grade II listed building in 1991.
 Jasmine Bingo, the then operator, closed it in 1996.